Foot Pain Treatment in Dallas, Plano & Prosper, TX

 Muscles and tendons allow the foot to move in different directions.
 A strain happens when a muscle or group of muscles are stressed to the extent where the muscle fibers begin to tear.
 The muscles and tendons of the foot might be stressed by overstretching, overuse, over-burdening, bruising, or lacerated.

 Weakness or difficulty in the contraction of a joint, difficulty in stabilizing the body, and pain when walking are indications of muscle problems.
-Swelling, tenderness, loss of capacity, and discoloration of the skin can be indications of a strain.

 - The foot and arch will be manipulated and the doctor will use his/her hand to examine the foot for tenderness or swelling.